Imperial Estate: Composition

 Until 1582 the votes of the Free and Imperial Cities were only advisory.
 None of the rulers below the Holy Roman Emperor ranked as kings, with the exception of the Kings of Bohemia.

-The status of Estate was normally attached to a particular territory within the Empire, but there were some reichsständische Personalisten, or "persons with imperial statehood".
+The status of Estate was normally attached to a particular territory within the Empire, but there were some reichsständische Personalisten, or "persons with Imperial statehood".
 Originally, the Emperor alone could grant that status, but in 1653, several restrictions on the Emperor's power were introduced.

 The creation of a new Estate required the assent of the College of Electors and of the College of Princes (see Reichstag below).
-The ruler was required to agree to accept imperial taxation and military obligations.
+The ruler was required to agree to accept Imperial taxation and military obligations.
 Furthermore, the Estate was required to obtain admittance into one of the Imperial Circles.
 Theoretically, personalist Estates were forbidden after 1653, but exceptions were often made.

 Once a territory attained the status of an Estate, it could only lose that status under very few circumstances.
 A territory ceded to a foreign power ceased to be an Estate.

 From 1648 onwards, inheritance of the Estate was limited to one family; a territory inherited by a different family ceased to be an Estate unless the Emperor explicitly allowed otherwise.
-Finally, a territory could cease to be an imperial Estate by being subjected to the Imperial ban (the most notable example involved the Elector Palatine Frederick V, who was banned in 1621 for his participation in the Bohemian Revolt).
+Finally, a territory could cease to be an Imperial Estate by being subjected to the Imperial ban (the most notable example involved Frederick V, Elector Palatine, who was banned in 1621 for his participation in the Bohemian Revolt).

 In the German mediatization between 1803 and 1806, the vast majority of the Estates of the Holy Roman Empire were mediatised.
-They lost their imperial immediacy and became part of other Estates.
+They lost their Imperial immediacy and became part of other Estates.
 The number of Estates was reduced from about three hundred to about thirty.
 Mediatisation went along with secularisation: the abolition of most of the ecclesiastical Estates.
 This dissolution of the constitution of the structure of the empire was soon followed by the dissolution of the empire itself, in 1806.